Interstate 95: New Jersey

-In New Jersey, I-95 follows the Pearl Harbor Memorial Turnpike Extension of the New Jersey Turnpike, crossing the Delaware River on the Delaware River–Turnpike Toll Bridge, joining the mainline turnpike at exit 6.
+I-95 follows a 77.96 mi course in New Jersey, starting in the south at the Pearl Harbor Memorial Turnpike Extension of the New Jersey Turnpike, crossing the Delaware River on the Delaware River–Turnpike Toll Bridge, joining the mainline turnpike at exit 6.
 I-95 has interchanges with I-78 in Newark and I-80 in southern Teaneck.
-At the end of the turnpike in Fort Lee, I-95 turns east along its own freeway alignment and connects to New York City (and crosses into New York state) over the Hudson River via the George Washington Bridge.
+At the northern end of the turnpike in Fort Lee, I-95 turns southeast and crosses over the Hudson River into New York City via the George Washington Bridge.

 New York

-I-95 in New York City comprises all or part several named expressways, including the Trans-Manhattan, Cross Bronx, and Bruckner expressways, as it crosses east-northeast across the boroughs of Manhattan and the Bronx.
+I-95 in New York City comprises all or part of several named expressways, including the Trans-Manhattan, Cross Bronx, and Bruckner expressways, as it crosses east-northeast across the boroughs of Manhattan and the Bronx.
 Within this 15 mi stretch, I-95 intersects I-87 in the South Bronx, which connects to Albany and Upstate New York, as well as several auxiliary Interstates that provide access to other New York City boroughs and to Long Island.
 Entering Westchester County in Pelham, I-95 then follows the New England Thruway northeast to the Connecticut border at Port Chester, where it continues as the Connecticut Turnpike.

 New England

 Connecticut

-I-95 enters New England in the state of Connecticut, where it closely follows state's southern coast.
+I-95 enters New England in the state of Connecticut, where it closely follows the state's southern coast.
 The highway's direction through Connecticut is primarily east–west, and it passes through the most densely populated part of the state, including the cities of Stamford, Bridgeport (the state's most populous city), and New Haven.
 In New Haven, it intersects with I-91 as it passes into the more rural areas of the Lower Connecticut River Valley.
 I-95 leaves the Connecticut Turnpike at I-395 at the East Lyme–Waterford town line.
 I-95 next passes New London and Groton, before the route curves northeast and leaving its close connection to the coast.
 It leaves Connecticut in the town of North Stonington.

 Rhode Island

 I-95 enters Rhode Island in the town of Hopkinton and connects the rural areas of the southwestern corner of the state with the more metropolitan region around the state capital, Providence, in the state's northeastern corner.
+The highway's direction through Rhode Island is primarily southwest–northeast.
 It leaves Rhode Island in the city of Pawtucket.